Far-right politics in the United Kingdom: British National Party

 Nick Griffin led the BNP from 1999 to 2014.

 John Tyndall formed the New National Front in 1980, and changed its name to the British National Party (BNP) in 1982.
 They, alongside the Conservative Monday Club, campaigned against the increasing integration of the UK into the European Union.
 However, with Thatcher in her prime and Tyndall's reputation of a 'brutal, street fighting background' and his admiration for Hitler and the Nazis prevented the party from gaining any respectability.

+The BNP have had a number of local councillors in some inner-city areas of East London, and towns in Yorkshire and Lancashire, such as Burnley and Keighley.
+East London has been the bedrock of far-right support in the UK since the 1930s, whereas BNP success in the north of England was a newer phenomenon.
+The only other part of the country to provide any significant level of support for such views is the West Midlands.

 There was some success in 1993, BNP scored its first electoral success when Derek Beackon won a council vote seat on the Isle of Dogs with 34 per cent vote.
 They developed a policy of eschewing the traditional far right methods of extra-parliamentary movements, and concentrated instead on the ballot box.
 Nick Griffin replaced Tyndall as BNP leader in 1999 and introduced several policies to make the party more electable.
 Repatriation of ethnic minorities was made voluntary and several other policies were moderated.

+Combat 18

+In 1992, with assistance from US neo-Nazi Harold Covington, the BNP formed the neo-Nazi Combat 18 (C18) group intended as stewards for events, while operating as a militant wing.
+The "18" in its name is derived from the initials of the Nazi Party leader Adolf Hitler: A and H are the first and eighth letters of the Latin alphabet.
+Adopting features of the far-right in the United States, the group promotes violence and antisemitism.
+In 1998, after the imprisonment of the groups leader for killing a C18 supporter, The Independent described the group as "the UK's most notorious neo-Nazi group".